tkieras/fam-tagger/README.md

   - By default, when running `choose_tags/main.py` with the `--write` flag set, the application will preserve user defined tags and ensure that the most up-to-date tags are set in the filesystem.
   - If you wish, you may run `choose_tags/main.py --remove --write`, but the removal step here is redundant.

 ## Configuration

 Configuration is controlled by a file 'config.py' located in:
   - `common/config.py`

 The comments in the config file explain the various configuration options.
 No initial configuration is required.

+If after changing the configuration you wish to re-preprocess the files with the updated preprocessing configuration, currently this is not supported.
+To achieve the same result you will need to delete the file `data/database.json`, restart the `tag_preprocessor` and then proceed to `queue_for_tags` your files again.

 ## Algorithm Description